Rynx21/Crop-Health-Monitoring-System/ECE 34/new_class/README.md

-# Crop Health and Monitoring System (new_class)
+# Crop Health and Monitoring System

 A concise guide to set up, run, train, and evaluate the crop disease detection/classification app in this folder.

 ## Overview

-- Flask server streams video, detects and classifies leaf diseases, logs results, and optionally reads Arduino sensors.
+- Flask server streams video, detects and classifies leaf diseases, logs results, and reads Arduino sensors.
 - Supports local webcam or ESP32-CAM MJPEG stream.
 - Uses Ultralytics YOLOv8 for detection and classification.

 ## Requirements

 - Python 3.10+ recommended
-- Packages: ultralytics, opencv-python, flask, pillow, requests, pyserial (optional for Arduino)
+- Packages: ultralytics, opencv-python, flask, pillow, requests, pyserial(for arduino

 Install into your existing virtual environment (from repository root):